syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 You can modify the SmartArt appearance by modifying the fill type, color, transparency etc. The below code example demonstrates modifying the appearance of SmartArt nodes.

 {% highlight c# %}
-//Open a PowerPoint presentation
+//Open a PowerPoint Presentation

 IPresentation presentation = Presentation.Open("SampleDocument.pptx");

-//Get the Slide from presentation
+//Get the Slide from Presentation

 ISlide slide = presentation.Slides[0];